Skip to main content

 21 mentions Positive Neutral Negative

-• “One late night: deadline continues the story of one late night, a horror/mystery game where you play the role of an office worker caught in the middle of the paranormal activity that has broken out in a seemingly ordinary office building.”
+• “One Late Night: Deadline continues the story of One Late Night, a horror/mystery game where you play the role of an office worker caught in the middle of paranormal activity in a seemingly ordinary office building.”

 • “The story is confusing; there is little context as to who the protagonist is and what his relationship to the protagonist in the first game is.”